smat-dev/jinni/memory-bank/decisionLog.md

 *   [2025-04-05 12:20:00] - Combining default rules with overrides led to unexpected precedence behavior (e.g., `!*` not overriding the initial default `*`).
 Making overrides replace defaults entirely aligns with standard `.gitignore` behavior and user expectations for overrides.
 *   [2025-04-05 12:42:00] - The previous override behavior (combining overrides with defaults) led to unexpected precedence issues.
 Making overrides exclusive (replacing defaults and ignoring `.contextfiles`) aligns with standard `.gitignore` behavior and user expectations for explicit overrides.
 *   [2025-04-05 12:42:00] - Allowing the MCP `target` parameter to accept an array of paths provides greater flexibility for programmatically targeting multiple specific files or directories within a project root, mirroring a capability already present in the CLI.
+*   [2025-04-05 13:44:26] - Adding a singular `target` parameter provides a more convenient way for MCP clients to specify a single file or directory without needing to construct a single-element list for the `targets` parameter.
+Combining `target` and `targets` ensures flexibility.
+*   [2025-04-05 15:50:22] - Requiring a mandatory `targets` list simplifies the tool's interface and removes ambiguity between `target` and `targets`.
+It aligns better with the CLI's multi-path capability and enforces explicit target specification.
+(Rationale Superseded)
+*   [2025-04-05 15:58:51] - Relative paths in the `targets` argument were being resolved against the server's CWD instead of the provided `project_root`.
+The fix ensures relative paths are correctly joined with `project_root` before validation.
+*   [2025-04-05 18:07:00] - Making `targets` optional again and defaulting to the project root provides a more convenient default behavior for clients that want to process the entire project without explicitly providing the root path as a target.
+(Final Rationale)
+*   [2025-04-05 22:45:00] - Reverting to allow empty `targets` list provides convenience for clients wanting to process the entire project root without needing to explicitly pass the root path as a target.
+Mandatory `rules` (allowing `[]`) maintains consistency.
+*   [2025-04-05 23:01:00] - Using `Field` annotations makes the generated MCP tool schema more descriptive and self-contained, improving usability for MCP clients and potentially enabling better automated UI generation or validation.
+*   [2025-04-05 23:09:00] - Renaming `jinni_doc` to `usage` provides a more intuitive name for the tool/command that displays the usage documentation (README).